moses-rebong/OCP4-Installation-OpenTLC/README.md

 . prepare-openshift-installer.sh
 ```

-** If you get "file not found" error, you need to make sure that your $HOME is configured.
+** If you get " /root/OCP4-Installation-OpenTLC/: No such file or directory", you need to make sure that your $HOME variable is configured.
 You can use "pwd" to know your current directory

 It will shows this log once done,
 ```